Kahiin to Hoga: Plot summary

-Soon, Rishi grows envious of Varun and Mahek's relationship and does not want Varun bringing up his child.
-As time passes by, Kashish begins to fulfill the duties of a Wife towards Piyush.
-Sujal is falsely accused by Sanya, upon Archie's prompting as the person trying to cause a rift between Piyush and Kashish.
-Kashish and Piyush refuse to believe Sujal and with Sujal being misunderstood by everyone, he decides to move out of the Garewal and Raheja house.
-He vows to ruin Piyush and Kashish.
-This is the beginning of a rift between Sujal and Kashish, on the one hand, and Sujal and Piyush, on the other.
-He meets his childhood friend Archie, who is infatuated with him.
-Her father offers to give Sujal his entire business in return for marrying Archie.
-Sujal strategically gains market leadership through his business, whilst bringing losses to Kashish, Piyush and the Raheja/Garewal family.
-This deeps the bitterness and rivalry between Kashish and Sujal, as Kashish roots for Piyush.
-Kashish learns that she is expecting Piyush's child and the couple are overjoyed.
-Therefore, Sujal decides not to interfere in Kashish's and Piyush's lives any more.
-However, tragedy strikes as Piyush dies in a car accident.
-Sujal is shattered by his friend's death and begins to regret his past actions.
-Kashish goes into depression on Piyush's death.

 Akshat Shergill, an old friend of the Sinha family, enters the scene.
 His entry is followed by the arrival of his mother Reva and elder brother, Swayam.
 Akshat starts working in the R&G company and becomes a good friend and ally of Sujal, whilst he's also a good friend to Kashish.
 He learns of Kashish and Sujal's past and of Sujal's unconditional love for Kashish and hopes to bring them together to give Kashish a new life.
 Akshat and Charu soon fall in love with each other.
 Mahek gives birth to a son.
 Varun soon confesses his love for her and proposes but she refuses as she doesn't want to be in a relationship again.
 But later accepts as she realises is willing to sacrifice everything for her and her son who she names Roshan.
 Sujal arranges their marriage much to Rishi's dismay.
 As Mahek begins to live in the Raheja/Garewal household, Rishi flirts with her and grows close to their son.
-He finds out that he has real feelings for Mahek and tries to separate Mahek and Varun but is thwarted each time.
+He finds out that he has real feelings for Mahek whilst she despises him and he tries to separate Mahek and Varun but is thwarted each time.
 Mouli falls in love with Rishi again and leaves her house to live with him.
 Prof. Sinha cuts ties with her for good.
 After some time, it is revealed that Piyush's death was not an accident.
 The car crash was deliberately caused.